LowerMyCommercialTax

 Combined rates for commercial properties in Hudspeth County typically range from 1.5% to 2.0% in incorporated areas and 1.3% to 1.7% in unincorporated areas.
 At a 1.8% combined rate, a $200,000 assessed commercial property generates a $3,600 annual tax bill — and even a 20% overassessment is worth correcting.

-How We Help Hudspeth County Property Owners
+A Practical Protest Path for Hudspeth County Property Owners

 For the complete Texas protest process, see our protest guide.
 For comparison with neighboring Far West Texas markets, see our pages for Culberson County and Brewster County.